realarna/Nimble-Storage-Hardware-Health-Check/README.md

-This is an Updated Version of the original "Nimble Storage Hardware Health API Check Script" from geekmungus.
+This is an Updated Version of the original "Nimble Storage Hardware Health API Check Script" from geekmungus. <br>
-We use it mainly to monitor physical Nimble disks which is not possible with the current snmp check.
+We use it mainly to monitor physical Nimble disks which is not possible with the current snmp check.<br>
-Its Python 3 compatible and works with check mk 2.4.0px
+Its Python 3 compatible and works with check mk 2.4.0px <br>

 Example usage in Check MK: